Home ยป Blog ยป Living Math ยป An Abstract Art and Living Math Activity Inspired by Kandinsky

 Wassily Kandinsky is known as a pioneer of abstract art.
 Abstract art doesn’t look like real life.
 Instead, the style uses bold lines, shapes, and colors to sometimes oddly portray real images – or no image at all.

-Abstract artists often paint in ways to try to express their feelings or emotions.
+Abstract artists often paint in ways that express their feelings or emotions.
 The painting of feelings and emotions is known as expressionism.
-Kandinsky often attempted to paint his emotions.
-The resulting artwork was both abstract and expressive, which meant it would fit into a special category called abstract expressionism.
+Kandinsky frequently attempted to paint his emotions.
+The resulting artwork was both abstract and expressive, which meant it would fit into a particular category called abstract expressionism.

 Kandinsky was born in Russia in 1866 and died in France in 1944.
-He didn’t actually begin a serious study of art until he was 30!
-Before that, he attended law school and then became a professor of law.
+He didn’t begin a serious study of art until he was 30, and before that, he attended law school and became a law professor.

 Kandinsky and Living Math

 His geometric style isn’t all that difficult for children to reproduce!
-In fact, I would suggest visiting the Wassily Kandinsky online gallery and choosing one or two to try.
+I would suggest visiting the Wassily Kandinsky online gallery and trying one or two.

 Abstract Art and Living Math Activity

-Using a theme of abstract circles along with measurement, we’re going to create a Kandinsky-inspired, multi-media mosaic today!
+Using the theme of abstract circles and measurement, create a multi-media mosaic inspired by Kandinsky today!

 Supplies: